-If you are injured in an accident caused by dangerous conditions on the property of another, such as the steps or pavement of a private home or an apartment complex, you may be able to file a premises liability claim against the owner, property manager, or tenant who is legally obligated to maintain the premises where the injury occurred.
+If you are injured in an accident caused by dangerous conditions on someone else’s property — such as the steps or pavement of a private home or an apartment complex — you may be able to file a premises liability claim against the owner, property manager, or tenant who is legally obligated to maintain the premises.

 If you or a loved one has been injured, we are happy to answer your questions and have one of our Philadelphia personal injury lawyers review your case for free.
 Please call us at 1-800-222-USWA (8792) or complete our short contact form and a member of our firm will contact you.